Overview

 Choose courses from Peck School of the Arts or the University.
 At least 12 credits must be at the 200 level or above.
 BA students are encouraged to consider completing a relevant Minor or Certificate program using Academic Focus and Directed Elective credits.

-All sophomores are required to participate in the Sophomore Scholarship Competition.
+All sophomores are required to participate in the sophomore proficiency review after accumulating 30-60 credits.
 The review is designed to serve as an advisement opportunity to provide students direction as to how they might proceed through the program.
-Upon completing the review, students will plan their coursework within their studio pathway.
+Upon completing the review, students will plan their coursework within their chosen studio pathway.

 Plan of Study Grid